Karate Training

 - Do not use aggressive techniques except in self-defense.
 Legal liability may vary by country.

-Time estimates for progress
+Time estimates to progress

-- 3 to 4 weeks: : perform weak combinations, straight punches/front kicks, simple dodges.
+- 3 to 4 weeks: Perform weak combinations, straight punches/front kicks, simple dodges.

 - 2 to 3 months: more dynamic movements, mixed techniques, constant practice, a certain fluidity.